Endangered Species Act of 1973: Cost

 At the opposite end of financial support are species that received the least in 2020.
 Of the 1,599 domestic threatened and endangered species ranked in the long series of tables, 668 species were each allocated less than $10,000.
 One plant, one fish, and one snail were in the lowest rank; each was managed with $100.

 Cumulative expenditures in fiscal year 2020 for all 1,599 species were also calculated.
 The total came to $1,083,913,007.
 This compares to the 2018 fiscal year budget total of $1,269,621,055.
 The reporting framework differs from year to year.
 In 2018, the federal government cost for acquiring lands as critical habitat totaled $105,469,496, of which 45% came from the FWS agency budget and the rest from other federal sources.
 Land acquisition expenditures, which may primarily come from the federal Land and Water Conservation Fund, were not included in the 2020 report.

 "U.S. Fish and Wildlife Service: FY2025 Appropriations" (requested BLUE; enacted ORANGE), Congressional Research Service report.

 Short reports on agency requests for FY appropriations and Congressional deliberations thereof are available for more recent years than the set of lengthy annual reports that documented actual agency expenditures from FY 1989 through 2020.
 For example, there is an online public narrative of the FY 2024 FWS request (with comparisons to 2022 and 2023).
 The Congressional Research Service posted a short analysis of same.
 For FY 2024, there is also a lengthy report itemizing costs and requests for more than a dozen programs internal to FWS, but the endangered species program is not delineated among those programs, and there is no species-by-species accounting as had been the norm through 2020.

+In 2026, the Congressional Research Service published a report titled, "Appropriations for Implementation of the Endangered Species Act Since FY2017."
+This report surveys the complexities, challenges, and ongoing Congressional debates about appropriate levels for agency staff funding and for programs that Congress established for ESA-related land acquisition, habitat restoration, and grant funding to states via the Cooperative Endangered Species Conservation Fund (CESCF) appropriations account.